Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 Rule

 Yes.
 This is called a “Refurbishment.”
-We physically remove the old, thermally inefficient glass or plastic roof and install a highly insulated, lightweight solid tiled roof.
-It instantly transforms the freezing room into a usable year-round space for a fraction of the cost of an extension.
+We physically remove the old, thermally inefficient glass or plastic roof and install a highly insulated, lightweight solid tiled roof (like the Ultraroof).
+It instantly transforms the freezing room into a usable year-round space for a fraction of the cost of a full extension.

 Often it is actually warmer.
 The modern hup! wall system is incredibly thermally efficient (boasting a U-value of 0.17).
-Because it is built as a single engineered panel, it doesn’t have “cold bridges” (like the mortar joints in traditional brickwork), meaning it retains heat exceptionally well, often exceeding current Building Regulations.
+Because it is built as a single engineered panel, it doesn’t have “cold bridges” (like the mortar joints in traditional brickwork), meaning it retains heat exceptionally well.

-A full brick extension or a high-quality, regulation-compliant Hybrid room typically adds 10-15% to the value of your home, often completely covering its own build cost.
-A standard glass conservatory separated by exterior doors adds around 5-7%, but only if it is in very good condition and highly usable.
+A full brick extension or a high-quality Hybrid room typically adds 10-15% to the value of your home, often completely covering its own build cost.
+A standard glass conservatory separated by exterior doors adds around 5-7%, provided it is in very good condition.

 Need expert advice on your space?